 In fulpati, the royal kalash filled with holy water, banana stalks, jamara and sugar cane tied with red cloth is carried by Brahmans on a decorated palanquin under a gold tipped and embroidered umbrella.
 The government officials also join the fulpati parade.
 With this the Dashain feasting starts.

-The eighth day is called the Maha Asthami: The fervour of worship and sacrifice to Durga and Kali increases.
+The eighth day is called the Maha Asthami: The fervor of worship and sacrifice to Durga and Kali increases.
 On this day many orthodox Hindus will be fasting.
-Sacrifices are held in almost every house through out the day.
+Sacrifices are held in almost every house throughout the day.
 The night of the eighth day is called ‘Kal Ratri’, the dark night.
 Hundreds of goats, sheep and buffaloes are sacrificed at the mother goddess temples.
 The sacrifice continues till dawn.
 While the puja is being carried out great feasts are held in the homes of common people where large amount of meat are consumed.

 The ninth day is called Nawami: Temples of mother goddess are filled with people from dawn till dusk.
-Animals mostly black buffaloes are slaughtered to honour Durga the goddess of victory and might and to seek her blessing.
+Animals mostly black buffaloes are slaughtered to honor Durga the goddess of victory and might and to seek her blessing.
 Military bands play war tunes, guns boom and officers with beautifully decorated medals in full uniform stand there.
 When the function ends the courtyard is filled ankle deep with blood.
-On this very day the god Vishwa Karma, the God of creativity is also worshiped.
+On this very day the god Vishwa Karma, the God of creation is also worshiped.
 All factories, vehicles, any machinery instruments and anything from which we make a living are worshiped.
-We also give sacrifices to all moving machinery like cars, aeroplanes, trucks etc. to get the blessing from goddess Durga for protection for vehicles and their occupants against accidents during the year.
+We also give sacrifices to all moving machinery like cars, airplanes, trucks etc. to get the blessing from goddess Durga for protection for vehicles and their occupants against accidents during the year.
 The entire day is colourful.

 The tenth day is the Dashami: On this day we take tika and jamara from our elders and receive their blessing.
 We < visit our elders in their home and get tika from them while our younger ones come to our home to receive blessing from us.
 The importance of Dasain also lies in the fact that on this day family members from far off and distant relatives come for a visit as well as to receive tika from the head of the family.
 This function continues for four days.
 After four days of rushing around and meeting your relatives Dashain ends on the full moon day, the fifteenth day.
 In the last day people stay at home and rest.
 The full moon day is also called 'Kojagrata' meaning 'who is awake'.
 The Hindu goddess of wealth Laxmi is worshipped.
 On this day the goddess Laxmi is given an invitation to visit each and everyone.